knieriem/openocd-efm32-series2/README.md

 Checkout a revision compatible to this EFM32 series 2 extension:

-	git checkout 42a0bf3
+	git checkout 94e7535

-... which sets the OpenOCD source directory to a few commits after v0.11.0.
+... which sets the OpenOCD source directory to where this author last tested building.
+Bumping further might work, but YMMV.

 Initialize submodules: